Abdul-Safai/Nov1-Assignment-3/README.md

-# Troubleshooting Common Issues in App Development Wiki
+# Assignment 3

-Welcome to the **Troubleshooting Common Issues in App Development** repository!
-This repository hosts a wiki designed to assist developers, particularly beginners, in identifying and resolving common challenges encountered during app development.
+This repository hosts a wiki named **Troubleshooting Common Issues in App Development**.
+It is designed to assist developers, particularly beginners, in identifying and resolving common challenges encountered during app development.

 ## Overview